-Students will be introduced to the basic principles of operation and programming of PLC's, with emphasis on Allen -Bradley series hardware and software.
-They will apply a PLC to: relay replacement, analog and digital interfacing, and on-off pressure/level/temperature/mechanical control.
-PLC operation will include: CPU, memory, I/O, branch and latching instructions, timers, counters, sequencers,
+Students will be introduced to the basic principles of operation and programming of PLCs.
+You will apply a PLC to: relay replacement, analog and digital interfacing PLC operation will include: CPU, memory, I/O, branch and latching instructions, timers, counters, sequencers, registers and data files.
+They will use both computer based PLC simulation and real PLCs for programming practice.